ravendb/bootcamp/src/Unit-3/lesson3/README.md

 query results.

-It is not easy as performing a simple SQL command, but I think it's easy enought to be implemented considering the impact of these operations.
+It is not easy as performing a simple SQL command, but I think it's easy enough to be implemented considering the impact of these operations.

 ## Exercise: Increasing the `PricePerUnit` for non-discontinued products